pytorch/vision/docs/source/transforms.rst

 Transforms are typically passed as the ``transform`` or ``transforms`` argument to the :ref:`Datasets <datasets>`.

 ..
+TODO: Reader guide, i.e. what to read depending on what you're looking for
+..
 TODO: add link to getting started guide here.

+.. _conventions:

 Supported input types and conventions
 -------------------------------------

-Most transformations accept both `PIL <https://pillow.readthedocs.io>`_ images and tensor images.
+Most transformations accept both `PIL <https://pillow.readthedocs.io>`_ images and tensor inputs.
+Both CPU and CUDA tensors are supported.
 The result of both backends (PIL or Tensors) should be very close.
 In general, we recommend relying on the tensor backend :ref:`for performance <transforms_perf>`.
 The :ref:`conversion transforms
 <conversion_transforms>` may be used to convert to and from PIL images, or for